 Devices use near-infrared (near-IR or NIR) light emissions to detect three-dimensional (3D) objects beyond the human visible spectrum, thus avoiding human visual distraction and visible light interference.

 However, since NIR emissions are known to be “invisible,” test equipment needs to be utilized to guarantee sufficient intensity and distribution of NIR light for detecting objects.

 The TT-NIRI module is part of the TrueTest™ Software family from Radiant Vision Systems.
 This application-specific software module offers the advantages of the TrueTest™ Software to efficiently carry out image-based measurements.
-But this comes with application-specific tests to assess the precision of 940 nm NIR LEDs, structured light patterns, and lasers that are utilized for:
+But this comes with application-specific tests to assess the precision of 850 or 940 nm NIR LEDs, structured light patterns, and lasers that are utilized for: